CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

-This notebook provides a look at data derived from eleven years of a volunteer water quality monitoring managed by Presumpscot River Watch (PRW), and more recently, by the Presumpscot Land Trust (PRLT).
+This notebook provides a look at data derived from eleven years of a volunteer water quality monitoring managed by Presumpscot River Watch (PRW), and more recently, by the Presumpscot Regional Land Trust (PRLT).
 The data were delivered to CBEP by staff at PRLT in March of 2020, incorporating data through 2019.
 PRW began submitting data to DEP in 2009, so the data reviewed here only goes back that far.

-The goal of this analysis was to develop analyses to underpin graphics for the 2020 State of the Bay Report.
-However, because results at each monitoring site differs, results the analyses provide general background.
+The goal of this analysis was to underpin graphics for the 2020 State of the Bay Report.
+However, because results at each monitoring site differs, the analyses provide general background.
 Each site really needs to be evaluated on its own terms.

 Given the large number of sites, there is no convenient way to summarize results, and so simple frequencies and averages are exported to a CSV